bluemoehre/jquery-webstorage/README.md

 The goal of this plugin is to simplify the use of webstorages (further known as sessionStorage and localStorage):
 - you can store any kind of data types and don't care about conversion
+- you can use namespaces
-- you can use namespaces without affecting the storage event's
+- you can use storage events across different tabs/windows (also on IE =)

 Requirements